Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm

 \subsection{Narrow-Phase}

-\paragraph{Numerical Root-Finding} Narrow-phase CCD can be reduced to root-finding: the roots of a carefully designed function correspond to the times of impact.
+\paragraph{Numerical Root-Finding} Narrow-phase CCD can be reduced to root-finding: the roots of a carefully designed function correspond to the \ac{TOI}(s).
 CCD of linear trajectories without minimal separation equates to finding the roots of a cubic polynomial~\cite{provot1997collision}.
-Many methods focus on solving these cubic polynomials using numerical methods~\cite{provot1997collision}. \citet{provot1997collision} introduce the most common strategy of finding a time of coplanarity and then performing an inside check.
+Many methods focus on solving these cubic polynomials using numerical methods~\cite{provot1997collision,Yuksel2022High}. \citet[Provot]{provot1997collision} introduces the most common strategy of finding a time of coplanarity and then performing an inside check.
 This idea has since been expanded to solve both rigid~\cite{Redon2002fast,kim2003collision} and deformable collisions~\cite{Bridson:2002:Robust,Hutter2007optimized,Tang2011VolCCD}.

+\revv{\citet[Lan et al.]{Lan2022Penetration} recently proposed the \ac{FRA} \ac{CCD} method which breaks down the cubic equation into three monotonic intervals, identifies which interval the \ac{TOI} may reside in, and uses an altered Newton-Raphason search to find an approximate root smaller than the actual \ac{TOI}.
+We briefly discuss this method further in \cref{sec:np-comparison}.}

 The downside of these methods is that they assume infinite precision.
 When implemented using floating-point numbers, these methods can both miss collisions (false negatives) and report non-existent collisions (false positives).